Research & Evidence

 80% reported increased motivation to continue practice

-73% reported greater body awareness / better perceived emotional regulation during the day
+73% reported greater body awareness or better perceived emotional regulation during the day

 47% reported improved sleep quality